nicolaskruchten/pivottable/ReadMe.md

 `options` is an object with the following keys:

-* `rows`: array of variable names to use as rows
+* `rows`: array of attribute names to use as rows
-* `cols`: array of variable names for use as columns
+* `cols`: array of attribute names for use as columns
 * `aggregator`: constructor for an object which will aggregate results per cell (see [documentation](https://github.com/nicolaskruchten/pivottable/wiki/Aggregators))
 * `renderer`: function to generate output from pivot data structure (defaults to simple table, see [documentation](https://github.com/nicolaskruchten/pivottable/wiki/Renderers))
 * `derivedAttributes`: object to define derived attributes (see [documentation](https://github.com/nicolaskruchten/pivottable/wiki/Derived-Attributes))
-* `filter`: function called on each row, returns `false` if the row is to be excluded from the output
+* `filter`: function called on each record, returns `false` if the record is to be excluded from the output

 ####`pivotUI(input [,options])`